-Mr. Johnson is the retired chairman and CEO of Johnson & Strachan, Inc., a full service locally owned and operated independent insurance agency.
-He also serves on the Boards of Directors of Millennium Bankshares Corporation and Millennium Bank, N.A.
+Jeffery Johnson is the retired chairman and CEO of Johnson & Strachan, Inc., a full service locally owned and operated independent insurance agency.
+He also serves on the boards of directors of Millennium Bankshares Corporation and Millennium Bank, N.A.
 In addition, he volunteers with Five Talents International, a micro-finance organization that fights poverty and creates jobs for the poor in developing countries.

-Alongside his work in the insurance industry, Mr. Johnson is actively involved in his alma mater.
-Not only is he a member of the Dean's Council, but he is a Trustee with the George Mason University Foundation, a past President of the Alumni Association, and sponsors the School of Business' Distinguished Speaker Series.
-In 2009 he was honored with the Alumni Service Award for his many contributions to the University.
+Alongside his work in the insurance industry, Johnson is actively involved in his alma mater.
+Not only is he a member of the Dean's Council, but he is a trustee with the George Mason University Foundation, a past president of the Alumni Association, and sponsors the School of Business' Distinguished Speaker Series.
+In 2009 he was honored with the Alumni Service Award for his many contributions to the university.

-Mr. Johnson holds a BS in Business Administration from George Mason University.
+Johnson holds a BS in business administration from George Mason University.

 Gary N. Loveland, Jr., '84